$450,000 grant funding from 2018 to 2020

 WaterSHED uses a systems approach to build the rural market for water, sanitation, and hygiene products and services across Southeast Asia.

 Based in Cambodia, WaterSHED uses in-depth research to identify strategic opportunities and gaps in the wider system, and then works to strengthen the capacity and relationships between key actors to create a more dynamic and resilient market.

-By engaging key actors in the system, including small businesses, customers, and local government, WaterSHED facilitates the adoption of toilets, water filters, and handwashing stations – building a market that functions independent of traditional aid.
+By engaging key actors in the system, including small businesses, customers, and local government, WaterSHED facilitates the adoption of toilets, water filters, and handwashing stations—building a market that functions independent of traditional aid.

-The Foundation is supporting the expansion of WaterSHED’s sanitation marketing programme.
+The Foundation is supporting WaterSHED’s sustainability strategy.